 7. Mistletoe Christmas: An Anthology

-so the next book that I do want to read is this one called 'Mistletoe Christmas: An Anthology' and it's actually an anthology by Eliza James Christy Caldwell Janna McGregor and erica Riley now all these authors I haven't really read of before I read Eloise James before
+so the next book that I do want to read is this one called 'Mistletoe Christmas: An Anthology' and it's actually an anthology by Eliza James Christy Caldwell Janna McGregor and Erica Riley now all these authors I haven't really read of before I read Eloise James before

-and I also read erica ridley but the rest of the two authors are new to me this was actually sent to me from the publisher Avon books and it's just short stories set in historic romance regency time about like dukes and like falling in love like what is not to like about that you know I like my historical romances
+and I also read erica ridley but the rest of the two authors are new to me this was actually sent to me from the publisher Avon Books and it's just short stories set in historic romance regency time about like dukes and falling in love like what is not to like about that you know I like my historical romances

 so I'm excited to pick up a few stories from this book read it and feel holly jolly okay.